 “Getting outside in green spaces with trees and nature each day for about 15 minutes can lead to a better night’s sleep,” said Behrens.
 The bright, natural light helps the brain to know that it’s daytime so that later that night it is able to ramp up production of melatonin, the sleep hormone which helps us to fall asleep.
 Light boxes that simulate sunshine can also be helpful during short winter days.

 Eating habits can play a role in how well we sleep.
 Data shows that eating less fiber, more saturated fat and more sugar throughout the day is linked with lighter, less restorative sleep.
 “A diet high in fiber and protein like fruits, vegetables, beans, brown rice and whole grains can improve sleep,” said Behrens.

 While alcohol may help us fall asleep faster, it can be disruptive to sleep, especially in the second half of the sleep cycle.
 “One glass of wine in the evening with dinner is fine for most people, but anything beyond this can decrease deep sleep and increase arousals from sleep,” said Behrens.
 It takes time for your body to metabolize one drink, so finish your last sip at least two hours before bed.

 Most people sleep best in a slightly cool room because the coolness helps trigger a drop in body temperature, which signals the body to produce melatonin.
-“The body has an internal temperature level that it needs to reach; and, the ideal room temperature to help the body achieve this is about 65 degrees,” said Behrens.
+“The ideal room temperature to sleep in for most people is about 65 degrees,” said Behrens.

 Practicing relaxation techniques before bed is a good way to wind down, calm the mind, and prepare the body for sleep.
 “Deep breathing helps reduce your heart rate and blood pressure and relaxes your body,” said Behrens.
 Bring down the lights.
 Dimness signals the biological clock that it’s time to wind down.